Mannu-Thakur/smart-calendar/README.md

 ## ⭐ Support

-If you like this project, give it a ⭐ on GitHub!
+If you found this project useful, consider giving it a ⭐ on GitHub.